 He said, in effect: ‘If you have a resentment you want to be free of, if you will pray for the person or the thing that you resent, you will be free.
 If you will ask in prayer for everything you want for yourself to be given to them, you will be free.
 Ask for their health, their prosperity, their happiness, and you will be free.
 Even when you don’t really want it for them, and your prayers are only words and you don’t mean it, go ahead and do it anyway.
 Do it every day for two weeks and you will find you have come to mean it and to want it for them, and you will realize that where you used to feel bitterness and resentment and hatred, you now feel compassionate understanding and love.’

 It seems to me, to follow this formula, we could identify our resentments, pray for two weeks for the persons we resent and that would take us right through the holidays.
-In fact, we could just go ahead and pray right up until New Years day.
-What a good ending to our year and what a good beginning for 2015.
+In fact, we could just go ahead and pray right up until New Year’s day.
+What a good ending to our year and what a good beginning the New Year.

 Wishing you all a happy, healthy, holiday season and the best New Year ever.